citizenlabsgr/website/content/join.md

 {{% title3 "What We Do" %}}

-We build open source projects using public data to help improve civic engagement in our communities.Join us to learn what we're working on and how you can help!
+We build open source projects using public data to help improve civic engagement in our communities.
+Join us to learn what we're working on and how you can help!

 <br>

-We gather virtually to share successes, seek support, and work on individual and group projects.
+We gather to share successes, seek support, and work on individual and group projects.
 Citizen Labs has a [Code of Conduct](/about/conduct/) that applies to all of our activities, events, and digital forums.
 We do not tolerate discrimination or harassment of any kind.

 <br>